user-none/chipped8/README.md

 instructions and allows for Chip-8, Super Chip-8 1.0 to also be supported.

-That said, there have been multiple [revisions / versions](https://chip-8.github.io) of Chip-8 that are incompatible with each other.
+That said, there have been multiple [revisions / versions](https://chip-8.github.io) of Chip-8 that introduce incompatibilities with each other.
 Flags to handle differences in behavior are not currently supported.
-Any Chip-8 and Super Chip-8 ROMs must be compatible with XO-Chip.
+Chip-8 and Super Chip-8 1.0 ROMs must be compatible with XO-Chip.

-Super Chip-8 1.1 ROMs will mot likely not work due to the FX55 and FX65 not incrementing I in that is unique to 1.1.
+Super Chip-8 1.1 ROMs will mot likely not work due to the FX55 and FX65 not incrementing I in this specification.

 ## GUI